Skip to product information

 Tax included.
 Shipping calculated at checkout.

-Asmat people, early to mid.
-20th century, Irian Jaya, New Guinea, Indonesia
+Asmat people, early to mid-20th century, Irian Jaya (Papua), Indonesia

-Absolutely stunning aged bone dagger has a deep glossy patina throughout from generations of use and handling.
 Good condition.
-Age-related wear.
+Deep glossy patina throughout from generations of use and handling.
 Size approx. 22,5cm x 2,2cm x 1,0cm.

 References and further reading: